Key takeaways

 Never face a blank page again

 The reason these ideas work is that they are specific.
-The reason people still get stuck is that picking an idea every day is its own small decision, and decisions are tiring.
+The reason people still get stuck is that knowing what to write about every day is its own small decision, and decisions are tiring.
 That is what guided journaling removes.

 Journal Party delivers a sequenced prompt and a timer on screen while you write by hand in your own notebook.
-For mental health topics, programs are reviewed by licensed therapists before publishing.
+Mental health programs may be reviewed by licensed therapists or mental health professionals and labeled accordingly.
 Nothing you write is stored in the app.

 Frequently asked questions